 check whether legal expenses insurance provides coverage.

-A strategic decision upfront prevents unpleasant surprises later.
+A strategic consideration upfront prevents unpleasant surprises later.

 Alternatives to litigation: mediation and arbitration

-Not every dispute needs to end up in court.
+Not every dispute has to end up in court.
 In many cases there are alternatives:

 -

-mediation, in which parties work together toward a solution;
+mediation, in which the parties work together to find a solution;

 -